 The Complainant is AB Electrolux of Stockholm, Sweden, represented by SILKA Law AB, Sweden.

-The disputed domain name <electrolux-cvs.com> is registered with Alibaba Cloud Computing (Beijing) Co., Ltd. (the “Registrar”).
+The disputed domain name <elektroluxvn.net> is registered with Mat Bao Trading & Service Company Limited d/b/a Mat Bao (the “Registrar”).

-The Complaint was filed in English with the WIPO Arbitration and Mediation Center (the “Center”) on September 13, 2018.
-On September 14, 2018, the Center transmitted by email to the Registrar a request for registrar verification in connection with the disputed domain name.
-On September 17, 2018, the Registrar transmitted by email to the Center its verification response disclosing registrant and contact information for the disputed domain name which differed from the named Respondent and contact information in the Complaint.
-The Center sent an email communication to the Complainant on September 17, 2018 providing the registrant and contact information disclosed by the Registrar, and inviting the Complainant to submit an amendment to the Complaint.
-The Complainant filed an amendment to the Complaint on September 19, 2018.
+The Complaint was filed with the WIPO Arbitration and Mediation Center (the “Center”) on February 20, 2017.
+On the same date, the Center transmitted by email to the Registrar a request for registrar verification in connection with the disputed domain name.
+On February 21, 2017, the Registrar transmitted by email to the Center its verification response confirming that the Respondent is listed as the registrant and providing the contact details.

-In accordance with the Rules, paragraphs 2 and 4, the Center formally notified the Respondent of the Complaint in both English and Chinese, and the proceedings commenced on September 24, 2018.
-In accordance with the Rules, paragraph 5, the due date for Response was October 14, 2018.
+In accordance with the Rules, paragraphs 2 and 4, the Center formally notified the Respondent of the Complaint, and the proceedings commenced on February 28, 2017.
+In accordance with the Rules, paragraph 5, the due date for Response was March 20, 2017.
 The Respondent did not submit any response.
-Accordingly, the Center notified the Respondent’s default on October 15, 2018.
+Accordingly, the Center notified the Respondent’s default on March 21, 2017.

-The Center appointed Deanna Wong Wai Man as the sole panelist in this matter on October 22, 2018.
+The Center appointed Knud Wallberg as the sole panelist in this matter on April 3, 2017.
 The Panel finds that it was properly constituted.
 The Panel has submitted the Statement of Acceptance and Declaration of Impartiality and Independence, as required by the Center to ensure compliance with the Rules, paragraph 7.

-The Complainant is a Swedish joint stock company founded in 1901, and has become one of the world’s leading producers of kitchen appliances and equipment.
-It also commercializes cleaning products and floor care products.
-The Complainant is active globally, and has realized a sales revenue of SEK 122 billion, and employs about 56,000 people around the world.
+AB Electrolux (hereinafter referred to as the Complainant), is a Swedish joint stock company founded in 1901 and one of the world’s leading producers of appliances and equipment for kitchen and cleaning products and floor care products.

 The Respondent did not reply to the Complainant’s contentions.